 |One Major Experiment Part A (Experiment No- 1,3)||5|

 |One Minor Experiment Part A (Experiment No- 4,5, 6)||4|

 |Practical Record + Viva Voce||Credit to the students’ work over the academic session may be given||4|

 CBSE Class 11 Biology Practicals

 A: List of Experiments

-1. Study and describe a locally available common flowering plant, from any one family: Solanaceae or Liliaceae (Poaceae, Asteraceae or Brassicaceae can be substituted in case of particular geographical location) including dissection and display of floral whorls, anther and ovary to show number of chambers (floral formulae and floral diagrams).
+1. Study and describe a locally available common flowering plant, from anyone family: Solanaceae or Liliaceae (Poaceae, Asteraceae or Brassicaceae can be substituted in case of particular geographical location) including dissection and display of floral whorls, anther and ovary to show several chambers (floral formulae and floral diagrams).

 2. Study of distribution of stomata in the upper and lower surfaces of leaves.